 In the Australian honours system appointments to the Order of Australia confer the highest recognition for outstanding achievement and service.There are two divisions of the Order of Australia: the Civil or General Division and the Military Division.

-The resources linked to from this page provide information about the current parliament and advice and guidance about the operations of Cabinet and the Federal Executive.
+Provides links to information about the current parliament and advice and guidance about the operations of Cabinet and the Federal Executive.

 Index page to the Department of the Prime Minister and Cabinet annual reports.
 Reports are available in PDF format and can be downloaded in full, or in sections.